 Admissions Policy for Pre-KindergartenAdmissions to our Pre-Kindergarten program for 3- and 4-year-olds is on a first-come, first-served basis within the priorities.
 Applications are accepted all year round.
 After the application is complete, applicants will be invited to a Pre-K screening.
 This age-appropriate assessment usually occurs in a group setting, and is designed to evaluate a child’s ability to access developmental milestones as well as a child’s readiness for our educational environment.
 We will do our best to ensure that you and your child are comfortable and feel welcome.

 The Wait Pool

 Once the application process (K-12) is completed, the applicant’s file is reviewed for admissibility.
-If admissible and at times of full capacity, all non-US passport holders are placed in the wait pool according to their date of completed application and in accordance with the Priority Categories for admission outlined below.
+If admissible and at times of full capacity, all non-US passport holders are placed in the wait pool according to their date of application and in accordance with the Priority Categories for admission outlined below.
 The application fee is valid for 2 years.

-While your child is in the wait pool, please continue to keep your child’s application current by submitting new school reports to the Admissions Office as they become available.
+While your child is in the wait pool, please continue to keep the application current by submitting new school reports to the Admissions Office as they become available.

 CitizenshipA valid passport must be submitted as proof of citizenship.
 Birth certificates and expired passports will not be accepted.

-Priority Categories for Admission (Kindergarten-Grade 12)In keeping with its Mission statement, AES will ensure that a seat is available for all Priority Category 1 applicants that satisfy the general eligibility criteria for admissions.
-As space becomes available, AES will release seats for other eligible students in the order specified by the priority categories listed below, by completed date of application within each category :
+Priority Categories for Admission (Kindergarten-Grade 12)In keeping with its board policy, AES will ensure that a seat is available for all Priority Category 1 applicants that satisfy the general eligibility criteria for admissions.
+As space becomes available, AES will release seats for other eligible students in the order specified by the priority categories listed below, by date of application within each category :

 - All U.S. citizens, children of U.S. citizens, children of eligible faculty and administrators.